 - Futuristic concepts of shared control, vehicle interior, and in-vehicle non-driving-related activities

-- Interface concepts that address the transition from manual to fully automated driving
+- Novel, natural user interfaces that address the transition from manual to fully automated driving

 - Personalization of vehicle behavior and interfaces

-- Validity of driving simulator studies in the broader context of automated driving, including combinations of different automation levels and involvement of non-drivers
+- Driving simulator studies in the broader context of automated driving, including combinations of different automation levels and involvement of non-drivers

 - Artificial intelligence in UI’s (predictive HMIs, adaptive systems)